Skills for Success (Essential Skills) Summary

 Document use

-Landscape horticulturists refer to drawings, photographs, contracts, plans (grading, lighting, irrigation, planting and drainage), tables, regulations and other technical information related to their trade.
-They may also interpret scaled drawings of landscape designs and detail drawings, and refer to schematics and specifications for various systems.
+Landscape horticulturists refer to drawings, photographs, contracts, legal documentation, field-level hazard assessments, plans (grading, lighting, irrigation, planting and drainage), tables, regulations, standards (e.g., Canadian Landscape Standard [CLS]) and other technical information related to their trade.
+They may also interpret scaled drawings of landscape designs and detail drawings and refer to schematics and specifications for various systems.
 Formats of these documents may be digital or paper.

 Writing

 Writing skills are used by landscape horticulturists to compose letters or e-mails to clients, contractors and colleagues, and to accurately record information such as safety, maintenance and production information.
-Landscape horticulturists write reports and articles covering topics such as damaged or diseased trees, shrubs, plants, turfgrass and hardscape elements.
+Landscape horticulturists write reports and articles covering landscaping and horticultural topics.

 Oral Communication

 Oral communication is a very important skill for landscape horticulturists.
-A substantial amount of communication is done in order to exchange information, instruct, convey knowledge and to coordinate work with others.
+A substantial amount of communication is done to exchange information, instruct, convey knowledge and to coordinate work with others.
 They talk to clients about plant care, landscape design, maintenance and practices.
-They speak with other professionals including suppliers, landscape architects, architects and engineers to coordinate projects.
+They speak with other professionals including suppliers, landscape architects, architects, engineers and fellow crew members to coordinate projects.

 Numeracy